LooponAB/ChatWow/README.md

 `commitPendingMessage(with: oldIndex, to: newIndex)`

-Where `oldIndex` is the index of the pending message (where it was in the **pending messages** stack), and `newIndex` is the index of the message after being added to the **messages** stack. `ChatWowViewController` will perform an animation giving the user the **pending message** was moved to the location of the **message**, when in reality the old view was destroyed and a new cell was created instead.
+Where `oldIndex` is the index of the pending message (where it was in the **pending messages** stack), and `newIndex` is the index of the message after being added to the **messages** stack. `ChatWowViewController` will perform an animation giving the user the impression that the **pending message** was moved to the location of the **message**, when in reality the old view was destroyed and a new cell was created instead.
 This is important because it means you can render pending and normal messages with different views if you so prefer.

 ### Read timestamp